hazymorning/origami_weather/README.md

 ## Layouts

-You can either build your own layout or pick one of four pre-built ones in the visual editor.
 Everything in these layouts is customizable — see [Building blocks](#building-blocks) for how that works.

 > **Important:** Selecting a different layout in the visual editor replaces the card's content, so choose your layout first and customize it afterwards.